rednafi/fly-fastapi/README.md

 </div>

 [Fly.io](https://fly.io/) is a neat way to quickly deploy your application.
-I wanted to take it for a spin and deploy a small Python app for a starter.
+I wanted to take it for a spin and deploy a small Python app for starters.
 By default, it supports deploying apps built with frameworks like Express, Nuxt, Django, Rails, etc. However, I wanted to see if I can make it work with a small app built with FastAPI.

 Turns out, if you can Dockerize your app, you can deploy it with Fly.io regardless of the stack.
+Also, the deployment is completely automatic here; it's done by GitHub Action and the deployment only kicks in if the corresponding commit has a tag `v*`.

 ## Checkout the deployed app